coburnw/hp5334-ivi/README.md

   Three installation methods

 #### I know what I'm doing
-  * Copy the new driver files into the PythonIVI tree
+  * Copy the new driver files into the Python-IVI tree
-  * Adjust __init__.py files accordingly
+  * Adjust '__init__.py' files accordingly
   * rebuild and reinstall python-ivi
-  * make the digits flash
+  * make the digits roll

 #### Overview
   Inside the python-ivi source tree I made a contrib folder to store additional drivers.
-This was to minimize the amount of tromping around in someone else's tree.
-The __init__ files need to be adjusted up the tree to account for the changes in structure including config.py at the root only once, while the __init__ file in contrib needs to accurately reflect any changes to the contents of the contrib folder.
+This was to minimize the amount of tromping around i would have to do in someone else's tree.
+The `__init__.py` files need to be adjusted up the tree to account for the changes in structure including `config.py` at the root only once, while the `__init__.py` file in contrib needs to accurately reflect any changes to the contents of the contrib folder.

-  An easier way to handle this might be to copy the new drivers directly into python-ivi/ivi/agilent folder and adjusting its __init__ file accordingly.
+  An easier way to handle this might be to copy the new drivers directly into python-ivi/ivi/agilent folder and adjusting its `__init__.py` file accordingly.
-  This might be a safer bet if you git pull python-ivi often.
+  This might be a safer bet if you git pull python-ivi now and then.

   Regardless of the installation method chosen, the python-ivi package must be rebuilt and reinstalled each time a file inside its tree is modified.